cspray/annotated-container/README.md

 var_dump($container->get(BlobStorage::class) === $container->get(BlobStorage::class)); // true
 ```

-While far from something you'd want to use in production our example shows that we can create a Container that can infer
-what concrete implementation to use from the name of an interface.
+While far from something you'd want to use in production our example shows that we can create a Container that can infer what concrete implementation to use from the name of an interface.
 Pretty neat!
-There's a lot more functionality available
-to you and this is just the tip of the proverbial iceberg.
+There's a lot more functionality available to you and this is just the tip of the proverbial iceberg.

 Dependency resolution can be a complicated subject, especially when a layer of syntactic sugar is laid on top of it.
-It
-is important before you use this library that you understand what opinions it has made and how to use it properly.
-The
-articles in `/docs` in the root of this repo will provide more information.
-Additionally, many use cases have been created
-and tested in the repo's test suite.
-Reviewing those tests could also show you a lot of information for how the library
+It is important before you use this library, or any other, that you understand what opinions it has made and how to use it properly.
+The articles in `/docs` in the root of this repo will provide more information.
+Additionally, many use cases have been created and tested in the repo's test suite.
+Reviewing those tests could also show you a lot of information for how the library works.
-works.

-:exclamation: **Wiring your dependencies has serious implications.
-It is your responsibility to understand what you're doing
-when using this library!**

 ## Documentation

 This library is thoroughly documented in-repo under the `/docs` directory.
-The documentation is split into three parts;
-Tutorials, How Tos, and References.
+The documentation is split into three parts; Tutorials, How Tos, and References.

 **Tutorials** are where you'll want to start.
-It'll expand on the examples in the "Quick Start" and teach you how to do
-most of the things you'll want to do with the library.
-This documentation tends to split the difference between the amount
-of code and the amount of explanation.
+It'll expand on the examples in the "Quick Start" and teach you how to do most of the things you'll want to do with the library.
+This documentation tends to split the difference between the amount of code and the amount of explanation.

 **How Tos** are where you'll go to get step-by-step guides on how to achieve specific functionality.
-These documents tend
-to be more code and less explanation.
-We assume you've gotten an understanding of the library and have questions on how to
-do something beyond the "normal" use cases.
+These documents tend to be more code and less explanation.
+We assume you've gotten an understanding of the library and have questions on how to do something beyond the "normal" use cases.

 **References** are where you can get into the real internal, technical workings of the library.
-List of APIs and more
-technically-explicit documentation can be found here.
-References may be a lot of code, a lot of explanation, or a split
-between the two depending on the context.
+List of APIs and more technically-explicit documentation can be found here.
+References may be a lot of code, a lot of explanation, or a split between the two depending on the context.

 > The documentation is still a work in progress and some sections may be missing or incomplete relative to the desired
 > 1.0 functionality.
 Eventually this documentation will be provided in a website form.